pyldin601-legacy/php-funky/readme.md

 return view('userProfile.tmpl', compact('user'));
 ```

 We do not need to interpret result of `find` method.
-We know that it always will be Option value: `Some` if data present or `None` if not.
+We know that it always return `Some` if data present or `None` if not.